 THE GREAT CONSPIRACY

-Since God established an everlasting covenant with Abraham and his descendants (the Israelites), and promised that the Messiah who is an anointed king and a righteous ruler of the world will come from his linage, the enemy has been at war with the Jews trying to destroy them, so that God’s plan and purposes won’t be accomplished.
-For example, the Romans conquered Judea in 63 B.C and immediately saw the Jews as a threat because the Jews upheld their faith in One God and refused to respect or worship the Roman gods.
+Since Yah established an everlasting covenant with Abraham and his descendants (the Israelites), and promised that the Messiah who is an anointed king and a righteous ruler of the world will come from his linage, the enemy has been at war with the Hebrews trying to destroy them, so that God’s plan and purposes won’t be accomplished.
+According to recorded history, the Romans conquered Judea in 63 B.C and immediately saw the Jews as a threat because the Jews upheld their faith in One God and refused to respect or worship the Roman gods.
 In 50 A.D, the Jews were ordered by Roman Emperor Claudius not to hold religious meetings.
 In A.D.
 66, one of the most serious clashes between Rome and the Jews began under emperor Nero, and thousands of Jews were slaughtered.
 In 70 A.D, during the destruction of Jerusalem by the Romans, 1,100,000 Jews were killed and 97,000 taken into slavery.
 During the Bar Kochba rebellion in AD 132-135 it is estimated that 500,000 Jews were killed, and thousands of them were sold into slavery or taken into captivity.
 In AD 135, Emperor Hadrian began his persecution of the Jews.